 Populations with special needs

 Health & Healing

 - Cancer patients.
 A significant number of Laughter Club members around the world suffer some kind of cancer, and laughter has brought a new hope in their lives.
 Many have reported that the regular practice of laughter exercises has benefited them tremendously.
 Cancer is the next biggest killer after depression and heart problems.
 Scientific research has proved that laughter has a profound impact on the immune system that influences the course of survival of cancer patients.
-The Laughter Wellness method has been effectively implemented in many Cancer Hospitals, helping the patients and their caregivers, cope with pain and trauma.
+Laughter Yoga and Laughter Wellness have been effectively implemented in many Cancer Hospitals, helping the patients and their caregivers, cope with pain and trauma.
 Swedish Covenant Hospital in Chicago, USA, conducts laughter sessions regularly during the chemotherapy sessions.